anogire/city-blocks/README.md

 ## Upgrade buildings

-Place three or more buildings of the same type next yo each other, to upgrade them.\
+Place three or more buildings of the same type next to each other, to upgrade them.\
 Upgraded buildings will provide more population for your city.

 https://user-images.githubusercontent.com/70234990/173237196-14a6b684-3d31-4a41-bf47-53ea272a0208.mov